Trump's 'Go Back' Rhetoric Is Sign Of A Racially Divisive And Turbulent Year To Come

 "Send her back," the crowd chanted, during a riff in which the president criticized Democratic Rep. Ilhan Omar, a Somali-born American citizen from Minnesota.

-The president stood back for about 13 seconds before continuing on with his speech, not commenting on the chant, which hearkened back to the anti-Hillary Clinton "Lock her up" refrain, ubiquitous at 2016 Trump rallies.
+The president stood back for about 13 seconds before continuing on with his speech.
+He did not comment on the chant, which hearkened back to the anti-Hillary Clinton "lock her up" refrain, ubiquitous at 2016 Trump rallies.

-Still, on Thursday, Trump claimed he tried to stop it, would try to do so in the future and that he disavows the chant.
+On Thursday, Trump said he tried to stop it, that he would try to do so in the future and that he disavows the chant.

 "I was not happy with it," he said when asked about it at the White House.
 "I disagree with it."

-But on Friday, Trump seemed to defend his chanting supporters, tweeting, "It is amazing how the Fake News Media became 'crazed' over the chant," but "is totally calm & accepting of the most vile and disgusting statements made by" the congresswomen with whom he's been feuding.
+But on Friday, Trump seemed to defend his chanting supporters, tweeting, "It is amazing how the Fake News Media became 'crazed' over the chant," but "is totally calm & accepting of the most vile and disgusting statements made by" the congresswomen with whom he has been feuding.

-He referred to statements by three of them in his tweet, but there are four in the group — Omar, Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.
+He referred to statements by three of lawmakers in his tweet, but there are four in the group — Omar, Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.
 All four are U.S. citizens, and three were born in the United States.

 What's more, Trump also tweeted twice this week before his rally, "If you are not happy here, you can leave."
 (Once, he did so in ALL CAPS.)
 So there appears to be some line of what's acceptable or not in the president's view, but it's relative.

-The next time that chant, or one like it, comes up at a rally, will Trump and stop it?
+The next time that chant, or one like it, comes up at a rally, will Trump try to stop it?
 That's unclear but may be beside the point.
-What's clear is this week highlighted — once again — that racial division and identity politics are going to be a major factor in the 2020 campaign and will almost certainly overshadow anything else that comes up.
+What's clear is that this week highlighted — once again — that racial division and identity politics are going to be a major factor in the 2020 campaign and will almost certainly overshadow anything else that comes up.

 That should come as no surprise.
-Trump has used white grievance to fuel his political rise — from his role in the birther movement questioning former President Barack Obama's birth in Hawaii, to his campaign kickoff announcing Mexico was sending rapists and drugs to the United States, to his outsize focus on limiting immigration.
+Trump has used white grievance to fuel his political rise — from his role in the birther movement questioning former President Barack Obama's birth in Hawaii to his campaign kickoff when he said Mexico was sending rapists and drugs to the United States to his outsize focus on limiting immigration.

-He's used that grievance to sustain him in office — first, instituting a travel ban on people from countries his administration deemed a threat (they were all originally majority-Muslim countries), then wanting to require immigrants to "speak English," to now using the go-back-to-where-you-came-from-if-you-don't-like-it line.
+He has used that grievance to sustain him in office — first, instituting a travel ban on people from countries that his administration deemed a threat (originally, they were all majority-Muslim countries), then wanting to require immigrants to "speak English," to now using the go-back-to-where-you-came-from-if-you-don't-like-it line.

 And that could be why such a high percentage of Americans strongly disapprove of the job the president is doing.
-This week's controversy also highlights the challenges the president faces in reelection, as he tries to find something to not only rally his base, but also attempt to plant doubt with independents about the direction Democrats want to take the country.
+This week's controversy also highlights the challenges the president faces in reelection, as he not only tries to find something to rally his base, but also attempt to plant doubt with independents about the direction Democrats want to take the country.

 Why the effort to elevate the four congresswomen?